Ministry-of-Silly-Scripts/codewars-js-digitalRoot/NOTES.md

 ## Backlog
 - convert the input to string
-  - create auxiliary function that receives a number as input and return a string
 - loop over digits
-  - create auxiliary function that receives a string as input and return a number
 - convert digit to int
 - accumulate the sum of the digits in a variable